What you need to know about Medicare enrollment periods

 - If you tell your Medicare plan before you move to another state or service area: You can switch starting the month before you move and two months after you move.

-- If you tell your Medicare plan after you move to another state or service area: You can switch from the moment you notify your plan through the next two months.
+- If you tell your Medicare plan after you move to another state or service area: You can switch from the moment you tell your Medicare insurance plan through the next two months.

 If you lose your current health care or prescription drug coverage